What is it with mini things that makes them so damn irresistible?

 Preheat the oven to 180°C (360°F).

 Melt the butter in a small saucepan over gentle heat.
 Bring to a simmer and cook for 2 minutes, until lightly browned and nutty-smelling.
 Set aside to cool slightly.
-In a medium mixing bowl, combine the sugar and almond powder.
+In a medium mixing bowl, combine the sugar and almond flour.
 Add in the eggs and mix well with a fork.
 Add in the melted butter, mix again, then add in the flour, stirring while you pour.

 At this point, you can stir in the cocoa powder and coffee if you want to make chocolate financiers.
 Alternately, you can divide the batter and add cocoa powder and coffee to one part only, in proportion.